EpiModel/slurmworkflow_tester/README.md

 ## How To Use

 - Create a new GitHub repository by clicking the green `Use this template` button above.
-- Clone this new repo on your computer AND on the HPC
+- Clone this new repo on your computer AND on the HPC (`git` is required on the HPC)
 - On your local computer:
   - Setup [`renv`](https://rstudio.github.io/renv/index.html)
     - `renv::init(bare = TRUE)` - then restart R